The Ghost in the Machine:

 They compare every specification, so the issue isn’t lack of interest.
 Buyers move deliberately: opening multiple listings, comparing configurations, and revisiting the same products across sessions that can span days or weeks.
 This is not passive traffic; it’s active evaluation, which is why outcomes often feel disconnected from effort.
 For many manufacturers, revenue doesn’t scale in proportion to that activity.
 The problem is that your marketing reaches the right people, but your setup works against you.
 Something breaks between intent and transaction, and fixing it requires examining the hidden revenue loss in marketplaces.

-The structural constraint: The Discovery vs. Approval Gap
+The Discovery vs. Approval Gap

 Industrial marketplaces are optimized for discovery, helping buyers determine what they want with remarkable efficiency.
 What they don’t control is what happens after that moment of intent.
 On platforms like LabX, for example, the journey starts with a researcher, but once a decision leaves the lab and enters the organization, the dynamics of the deal change.
 Here is the gap: your marketplace listing communicates with a scientist, but your revenue is controlled by a procurement officer.
 Once the decision leaves the lab, it encounters three invisible walls:

-- Procurement evaluates the vendor against criteria the scientist never considered.
+• Procurement evaluates the vendor against criteria the scientist never considered.

-- Finance questions budget timing and necessity.
+• Finance → Capital Justification questions budget timing and necessity.

 At this stage, the original decision is no longer the same decision.
 It is not unusual for a buyer to settle on a six-figure system, only for the conversion to break down during internal review.
 The product isn’t the issue; the problem lies in the invisible filters of vendor validation and risk thresholds that were never addressed during the discovery phase.